Skip to content

 • Labels - Address markers for jumps and references

-• Comments - Documentation using ; delimiter
+• Comments - Using ; delimiter

 • Preprocessor directives - File inclusion and definitions using #